 Former Tigers Jaw vocalist Adam McIlwee preceded with headliner with his new solo project, Wicca Phase Springs Eternal.
 McIlwee described the Wicca sound as “emotional trap,” mixing elements of emo, trap and samples to create a trippy new sonic experience.
 With a DJ in tow, Wicca Phase Springs Eternal lived up to its billing, featuring McIlwee’s understated singing over heavy trap beats with occasional sample flourishes.

 Winnipeg’s Smrtdeath kept up the emo rap theme by mixing in its own blend of samples to contribute to its live sound.
 Opening with “Madman,” which had a sample of Daughter’s “Youth,” Smrtdeath delivered a tight set of intense and emotional hip-hop.
 Other songs included “Drug Scars” and “Porcelain.”
-Smrtdeath closed out its set with “Everything,” using a sample from Silverstein’s “My Heroine.”
+Smrtdeath closed out its set with “I Don’t Feel Anything,” using a sample from Silverstein’s “My Heroine.”

 Rapper St. Panther opened up the show, mixing her softer, chilled vocal delivery before building into a more aggressive hip-hop sound.
 St. Panther delivered her razor-sharp melodic hip-hop, including the hit “Playa,” as well as “Monday Afternoon.”